 They Will Be More Inclined To Remember You If You Give Them A Reason To

 While executive recruiters have to have a thick skin to stay in the business, appreciation of their efforts will always put you in a memorable light.
-If you aren’t the right fit for a particular job opening, suggesting an associate who would be ideal for the job will earn you a bit of gratitude and will keep your name fresh in their minds.
+If you aren’t the right fit for a particular job position, suggesting an associate who would be ideal for the job will earn you a bit of gratitude and will keep your name fresh in their minds.

 Too Much Contact Or Too Little Contact Can Sabotage Your Chances

 Executive recruiters are busy people and they have to stay in touch with countless candidates at all times.
 If you call every day after they’ve submitted your resume to a company, you’ll quickly get on their nerves or send a signal that you’re desperate.
 On the other hand, if you drop out of sight for weeks on end after they’ve gone to bat for you, they will move on to someone who is more available.
 Time is usually imperative, so be sure they can reach you.
-Once you’ve been submitted to a hiring organization, you can safely touch base with your recruiter once a week.
+Once you’ve been submitted to a hiring organisation, you can safely touch base with your recruiter once a week.
 This will give them the impression that you’re pro-active and professional rather than desperate or disinterested.

 Finally, keep in mind that executive recruiters are, like you, professionals.
 Give them the same courtesy you would extend toward any co-worker or boss & they’ll do their utmost to land your next job!